National-institute-Morocco-NIIAT/https-moucharaka-mouwatina.ma-/docs/en/installation/docker.md

 Pending to be completed...
 Contributions Welcome!

-## Running local Consul Democracy with Docker
+## Running local Moucharaka Mouwatina with Docker

 ### macOS & Linux